The stat they all used? Customer lifetime value , or CLV, which is a measure of how much your customers contribute to your bottom line over time.

 2. Tailor your business to focus on your most valuable buyers

-Once you know exactly how much each type of customer is worth to your business, you can make changes to your business that improve the customer experience specifically for those people.
+Once you know exactly how much each customer segment is worth to your business, you can make changes to your business that improve the customer experience specifically for those people.

 You can also use CLV to more confidently determine the right product and customer journey improvements to make.
 For example, say that your CLV calculations revealed that Segment A is worth three times as much to your business as Segment B. Segment A would benefit in a major way from an improvement to your customer service processes, whereas Segment B would benefit more from a change to your product’s core functionality.
 You only have the money to do one or the other, so which one do you choose?
 CLV makes the decision obvious.